Detours for Navigating Instructional Videos: Related Work

 \section{Related Work}

-\textbf{Learning from instructional videos.} Several recent video datasets like HowTo100M~\cite{howto100m}, COIN~\cite{coin}, CrossTask~\cite{crosstask} are based on instructional videos and have enabled research in procedure planning \cite{procedure-learning-fei-fei-li,procedure2,procedure3}, task graph learning \cite{ashutosh2023videomined,paprika,graph2vid} and alignment detection \cite{vnd,tan}.
-Availability of large-scale instructional videos on the internet also facilitates video representation learning that is used for action recognition \cite{omnivore,mvitv2,uniformer,memvit,slowfast}, action anticipation \cite{avt,rulstm,intention,whenwillyoudowhat,gao2017red}, and object detection \cite{object-1,object-2}.
-All the prior works either focus on short-term representations \cite{mil-nce,videoclip,univl,vast,valor} or video-level understanding \cite{ashutosh2023videomined,graph2vid}.
-To our knowledge, ours is the first work to establish a means to navigate across instructional videos, which is essential for holistic task understanding and optimal skill learning.
+\textbf{Learning from instructional videos.} Several recent video datasets like HowTo100M~\cite{howto100m}, COIN~\cite{coin}, CrossTask~\cite{crosstask} are based on instructional videos and have enabled research in procedure planning \cite{procedure-learning-fei-fei-li,procedure2,procedure3}, task graph learning \cite{task_graph,paprika,graph2vid,egoexo4d}, and alignment detection \cite{vnd,tan}.
+The availability of large-scale instructional videos on the internet also facilitates video representation learning for action recognition \cite{omnivore,mvitv2,uniformer,memvit,slowfast}, action anticipation \cite{avt,rulstm,intention,whenwillyoudowhat,gao2017red}, and object detection \cite{object-1,object-2}.
+All the prior work either focuses on short-term representations \cite{mil-nce,videoclip,univl,vast,valor} or video-level understanding \cite{task_graph,graph2vid}.
+To our knowledge, we are the first to establish a means to navigate across instructional videos, which is essential for holistic task understanding and optimal skill learning.